GrafeasGroup/blossom/README.md

 ![Image of Blossom, from 1998's Powerpuff Girls](https://vignette.wikia.nocookie.net/powerpuff/images/2/23/Blossom-pic.png/revision/latest?cb=20190329151816)

 The website.
 The app.
 The everything.
-MUST REMAIN PRIVATE.

-A Django app that, right now, is just our website and payment portal for donations.
+A Django app that, right now, is our website, payment portal for donations, engineering blog, and API.

 ## Local development